 As firms' expected surplus rises, they post more vacancies.
 More vacancies increase the market tightness and thereby increase the probability of workers to get in contact with a firm (through the contact function).
-This is illustrated in the lower left panel of Figure 10.
-The contact rate for unemployed workers rises by 10% on impact.
-The overall aggregate job-finding rate, which is the product of both the contact and the selection rates, increases by 22% on impact (lower right panel of Figure 10).
-Therefore, about half of the initial response of the job-finding rate is due to the equilibrium effect.
-Note that the response of the selection rate (12% increase on impact, 11% higher in the new steady state) is a bit smaller in the full model compared to the model with the equilibrium effect switched off.
+This is illustrated in the lower left panel of Figure 9.
+The contact rate for unemployed workers rises by 8% on impact.27 The overall aggregate job-finding rate, which is the product of both the contact and the selection rates, increases by 19% on impact (lower right panel of Figure 9).
+Therefore, somewhat less than one half of the initial response of the job-finding rate is due to the equilibrium effect (around 41%).
+Note that the response of the selection rate (11% increase on impact, 10.5% higher in the new steady state) is a bit smaller in the full model compared to the model with the equilibrium effect switched off.
 The reason is a small negative feedback effect from increased contact rates on the wage level and hence the selection rate.
-Overall, the unemployment rate falls by 24%.
-This corresponds to a decrease of the unemployment rate by 2.2 percentage points in our calibration.
+Overall, the unemployment rate falls by 22%.
+This corresponds to a decrease of the steady state unemployment rate by 2 percentage points in our calibration.

 When the economy adjusts to a new steady state, the composition of the pool of unemployed changes.
-This can be seen in the adjustment dynamics of the contact and job-finding rate, which increase quite sluggishly.44 The aggregate contact and job-finding rates are a weighted average for all duration groups.
+This can be seen in the adjustment dynamics of the contact and job-finding rate, which increase quite sluggishly.
+The aggregate contact and job-finding rates are a weighted average for all duration groups.
 Due to the reform, the duration of unemployment is shortened.
-The share of the searching workers with long unemployment
+The share of the searching workers with long unemployment duration declines over time.28 When we control for the composition effect,29 the unemployment rate falls by 17% or 1.6 percentage points (instead of 2 percentage points).
+The increase of the selection rate (partial effect) and the contact rate (equilibrium effect) are similarly important.